 The Shih Tzu is an ancient breed.
 He is believed to have been developed by Tibetan Monks and gifted to the Chinese royal family.

 Some believe that the breed was developed by crossing other dogs with the Lhasa Apso or Pekingese dating back to as early as 8,000 B.C in China.

 This small dog was regarded as a valuable companion.
 He was referred to in writings, paintings and carvings from the Tang Dynasty.

 In the 13th century, the Mongolian Emperor Kubla Khan is believed to have kept a few Shih Tzu with trained hunting lions to keep them calm.

 Empress T’zu Hsi of China loved this breed so much that she passed a law sentencing anyone to death if they were caught torturing her dogs.
 Under the supervision of the palace eunuchs, she developed extensive breeding programs for the small dog.

-Different royal families competed using secretive breeding practices.
+Different royal families competed against each other using secretive breeding practices.
 This resulted in poor quality dogs being sold in the local markets and the better-quality ones stolen from the palaces and gifted to noble families and foreigners.

 A male and female Shih Tzu were brought to England in 1928 by a wife of a general in the British Army.
 Three Shih Tzu clubs were formed by the 1960s in the United States and in 1969, the breed received official recognition by the American Kennel Club as a toy dog.